Worms in Poultry - Recognising and Treating Worms

-Worm infestations should be treated as 'one of those things' that chickens get, but for the sake of the bird they should be dealt with, even if thought to be not life threatening.
+Worm infestations should be thought of as 'one of those things' that chickens get, but for the sake of the bird, they should be dealt with so that they do not become life-threatening.

 There are three main internal parasitic worms that affect poultry: